 Turn out the dough onto a generously floured work surface.
 Flip the dough over several times to completely coat it with flour.
 Divide the dough into 6 equal pieces and form each one into a ball on the floured work surface.
 Cover the dough balls with a clean kitchen towel and let them rest for 15 minutes.

-- Set up a work area with the stack of naan, the 2 tablespoons melted butter and a small pastry brush, the chopped herbs (if desired), a small bowl of water, a clean kitchen towel and a metal spatula for flipping.
+Set up a work area with the stack of naan, a cup or bowl with 2 tablespoons melted butter and a small pastry brush, the chopped herbs (if desired), a small bowl of water and a second pastry brush (or you can use your fingers here), a clean kitchen towel and a metal spatula for flipping.

-- When the pan is nice and hot, brush one naan with water (or use your fingers to lightly coat one surface with water) and place it in the pan, wet side down.
+When the pan is heated, brush one side of one naan with water (or use your fingers to lightly coat one surface with water) and place it in the pan, wet side down.
 Immediately cover the pan and allow the naan to cook for about 30-40 seconds or until bubbles appear over the top surface and the bottom is golden brown.
 Uncover and flip the naan to the opposite side.
-Cook for another 20-30 seconds until the bubbles on the bottom or deep golden brown.
+Cook for another 20-30 seconds (uncovered) until the bubbles on the bottom or deep golden brown.
+(You may have to adjust your heat a bit, up or down, so that the bubbles appear by 20-30 seconds.)

 See Café Tips above in post for more detailed instructions and tips